f97-2308/f97/README.md

 _[2015 - 20xx]_:   **Study, study more, study forever**
   * Completed some courses on udemy, github...
+  * Learn how to use productivity tools...

 _[2015 - 2019]_:   **Bachelor of IT at Danang University of Education**

    * Students, member, secretary the school's executive committee.
    * Learn the basics of algorithms, logic, office and more.
-   * Most of the soft skills I have
+   * Most of the soft skills I have.

 ### My cool side project: